rrothenb/the-first-daughter/Research/Cain and Abel's First Murder Mystery.md

 ### Links to Core_Decisions.md
 - First principles: don't assume they understood death, morality, justice
 - Natural morality: rules invented in response to events, not pre-existing
+- Cain's ignorance explicitly established: "Cain had NO IDEA that killing Abel would be permanent"

 ### Links to Extract_Theological_Perspectives.md
 - God's unclear communication extends to justice system